West Fork of Oak Creek No. 108

-There are a number of reasons why West Fork is the most popular trail on the Coconino National Forest.
-You'll know some of them once you've strolled beside the pleasant little stream that ripples along the canyon floor and looked up, way up, at the dizzying cliffs that tower above it.
-You'll know even more if you come in the spring,when migrating songbirds decorate the trees with flashes of brilliance, or in the fall when pastel leaves float in clear reflecting pools under a canopy of solid color.
-You can even add to that list if you come in the winter, when icicles hang from red rock overhangs and snatches of snow persist in cool shadows.
+There are a number of reasons why West Fork is one of the most popular trails on the Coconino National Forest.
+Once you've strolled beside the pleasant little stream that ripples along the canyon floor and looked up, way up, at the dizzying cliffs that tower above it, you will fall in love with it, too.
+West Fork is fantastic throughout the year.
+In springtime, migrating songbirds decorate the trees with flashes of brilliance.
+In autumn, the canyon is ablaze with color, with red and gold leaves floating in clear reflecting pools under a canopy of solid color.
+In wintertime, icicles decorate from red rock overhangs, and snatches of snow persist in cool shadows.
 As a matter of fact, you'll probably find a new reason to be here every time you visit.

 No matter how long a hike you take here, you'll enjoy it best if you come at a time when the trail is least crowded.
 Mornings and weekdays are best, better yet if they're in the off-season.

 When you do come, remember to take special care and leave this beautiful place better than you found it.
 Of course you know not to litter, but picking flowers and autumn leaves can cause just as unsightly a scar.
 So can short-cutting or rock throwing.
 Treat this natural treasure with the care it deserves and you'll have plenty of reason to come back and see it again and again.

 |Best Season:||Spring through fall|

 |Busiest Season:||Summer and weekends|